Uncertainty Quantification for High Dimensional Sparse Nonparametric Additive Models: Methodology

 where $q$ is a constant determined by the penalty and $|M|$ is the number of parameters of the model $M$.
-Note that for brevity we suppressed the dependence of $\by$ in the notation of $r(M)$.
+Note that for brevity we suppress the dependence of $\by$ in the notation of $r(M)$.
 The value of $q$ can be interpreted as the prior sparsity rate of the predictors under the Bayesian framework, or can be viewed as a solely penalty term as in the context of frequentists.
 In GFI, $q$ can be thought as the probability of observing a structural equation for a specific predictor.
 For the $p<n$ scenario, one can choose $q$ as $n^{-1/2}$ which results in the classical BIC penalty.
 However, for the more general and high dimensional setting, the choice of $q$ will need to be adjusted.
-One possibility is to set $q \propto p^{-1}$ which matches the extended Bayesian information criterion (EBIC) of \citet{Luo-Chen13} with $\gamma=1$.
-Such a choice of $q$ is backed up by the theoretical results to be presented below.
+One possibility is to set $q \propto p^{-1}$ which matches the extended Bayesian information criterion (EBIC) of \citet{Luo-Chen13} with $\gamma=1$, where $\gamma$ is a user-specified parameter for EBIC.
+Such a choice of $q$ is justified by the theoretical results to be presented below.
 Throughout all our numerical work, we set $q=0.2 p^{-1}$.